BU-SMBL/myabm/docs/source/guide/templates.rst

 Schedule Templates
 ------------------

-Schedules orchestrate the actions of the model, agent grid, and agents.
+Schedules are special model actions that orchestrate the actions of the model, agent grid, and agents.
 The default schedule is shown below.
 Importantly, the schedule is where model history can be updated, which is necessary to have in order to use :meth:`myabm.Model.export` or :meth:`myabm.Model.animate`.
 Custom schedules may rearrange the order of actions, perform other functions in between actions, introduce a sub-stepping loop, or introduce other functionality.

 A custom schedule can be used when calling :meth:`myabm.Model.act` or :meth:`myabm.Model.iterate`.